thousandeyes/appd-integration-reference/README.md

 This project is a reference example of how to integrate ThosandEyes and AppDyanmics.
 It includes the following examples:

 #### [`native-alerts`](native-alerts/readme.md)
 ThousandEyes provides native alert integration with AppDynamics.
-This example shows how to setup ThousandEyes Alerts to create alert notifications in AppD.
-It also shows how to setup AppD policies to respond to ThousandEyes alerts
+See the ThousandEyes [AppDynamics Alert Integration](https://docs.thousandeyes.com/product-documentation/alerts/appdynamics-integration) docs for more details.
+This example shows how to setup ThousandEyes Alerts and how to setup AppD policies to respond to ThousandEyes alerts.

 ####  [`dashboards`](dashboards/readme.md)
 Shows how to embed ThousandEyes dashboard widgets in AppD dashboards and includes a few dashboard examples.